CIBC-Internal/python/Doc/library/shelve.rst

    very slow since all accessed entries are written back (there is no way to determine which accessed entries are mutable, nor which ones were actually mutated).

+   .. versionchanged:: 3.10
+      :data:`pickle.DEFAULT_PROTOCOL` is now used as the default pickle protocol.

    .. note::